Stationary exercise bikes have come a long way. You aren’t going to find many other examples of this outside of the NordicTrack S15i.

 OnDemand Studio Workouts

-You’ll get a first-year-free subscription to a library of videos that work with the different features of your bike.
+You’ll get the first-year-free subscription to a library of videos that work with the different features of your bike.
 If you’re not able to go out and actually ride a bicycle, you can load up a video of a POV bike ride on different terrain, and here’s the best part:

 The bike will simulate the experience by matching the incline/decline and pedal resistance to what’s taking place in the video.

 If the video shows you going uphill, the bike will angle up and the pedals will become harder to operate.
 If you’re flying downhill in the video, the bike will angle down and resistance will be easy.

 The library of videos includes TED talks.
 Maybe you just want to take your mind off the ride or feed your brain during that time.
 With the TED talks, you can.

 There are also cross-training videos for spending part of your time on the bike and part of your time off.
 This explains the dumbbells.

 There are different trainers that you can choose from.
 If one trainer vibes with you more than another, you can watch their videos and benefit from their instruction and company.

 Another degree of interaction is found in the feature of live training sessions and live rides.
 That’s right.
 Some things are simulated, and some things are directly connected.